rpmarvell/temp_doc/ECN_and_WRED_statistics_HLD.md

 This section covers the high level design of the WRED and ECN statistics feature.
 The following step-by-step short description provides an overview of the operations involved in this feature,

-1. Orchagent fetches the platform statistics capability for ECN and WRED counters from SAI
+1. Orchagent fetches the platform statistics capability for WRED and ECN Statistics from SAI
 2. The stats capability will be updated to STATE_DB by orchagent
 3. Based on the stats capability and CONFIG_DB status of respective statistics, Orchagent sets stat-ids to FLEX_COUNTERS_DB
     * In case, the platform is capable of WRED and ECN statistics,